turing-mine/diffNG/README.md

-# differential-engine
+# diffNG
-diffNG is a simple Express server for static Angular, React and Vue build deployments.
+diffNG (differential engine) is a simple Express server for static Angular, React and Vue build deployments.

 It can be added to any Node project as a production or dev GitHub dependency.